 What Is Invoice Factoring?

-Invoice factoring is the process of selling some or all of your business’s outstanding invoices to a third party to improve cash flow and revenue stability.
+Invoice factoring — also known as accounts receivable factoring or spot factoring — is the process of selling some or all your business’s outstanding invoices to a third party to improve cash flow and revenue stability.
 It has become a common way for many businesses, especially those companies wanting to avoid waiting days, weeks, or even months to receive payments against the invoices they generated.

 What factoring gives you in exchange is a cash advance, helping you get money quicker than you normally would from other sources.
-This is an excellent solution for businesses across multiple industries that cannot wait for customers to pay the invoice.
+This is an excellent solution for businesses across multiple industries that cannot wait for customers to pay the invoice and need immediate cash flow to support their growth.

 What does a factoring company do?

 You can choose from any number of factoring companies and follow the simple factoring process.
-All you need to do is submit your invoices to the factoring company, wait for them to verify this invoice, and receive compensation for it.
+All you need to do is submit your invoices to the factoring company, wait for them to verify each unpaid invoice, and receive compensation for the invoice value.

 Instead of waiting 30 to 90 days for a customer to pay, the factoring company pays you in as little as 24 hours.
-Then, once the customer pays the invoice, you get the rest of the amount minus the factoring fee.
+Then, once the customer payment for the invoice is received, you get the rest of the amount minus the factoring fee.

 Overall, the invoice factoring process is simple and provides smooth access to your working capital.
 The flow of predictable cash flow you receive through factoring your accounts receivables allows you to fund future growth, expand your business opportunities, or just stay on top of expenses for a low-hassle business structure.